Chart Color Schemes

 Population

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for Ferryden Park, with the area expected to increase by 1,016 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 23.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Projected demographic shifts indicate an above median population growth for Australian statistical areas.
+By 2041, Ferryden Park is projected to increase by 865 persons, reflecting a total increase of 19.5% over the 16 years.

 Frequently Asked Questions - Population